Semipositivity theorems for moduli problems: Proof of corollaries

 \section{Proof of corollaries}

-In this section, we prove the corollaries in Section \ref{sec1}.
-Before we start the proof, let us recall the definition of {\em{smoothable}} stable varieties (cf.~\cite[5.4.~Definition (ii)]{kollar}).
-We use smoothable stable varieties in order to compactify some moduli spaces.
+In this final section, we prove the corollaries in Section \ref{ff-sec1}.

-\begin{defn}[Smoothable stable varieties] A stable variety $X_0$ is {\em{smoothable}} if there is a flat projective morphism $\pi:X\to C$ to a smooth curve $C$ such that $\omega_{X/C}^{[m]}$ is flat over $C$ and commutes with base change for every $m\geq 1$, the special fiber of $\pi$ is $X_0$, and the general fiber $X_t$ is a canonically polarized normal projective variety with only canonical singularities. \end{defn}

-We start the proof of the corollaries in Section \ref{sec1}.

-\begin{proof}[Proof of Corollary \ref{cor12}] We check the boundedness of the moduli functor $\mathcal M^{sm}_H$.
-The arguments in \cite{karu} work for our situation with some suitable modifications.
-In our situation, we can not apply Matsusaka's big theorem because the general fiber $X_t$ in Definition \ref{def-sm} is not assumed to be Gorenstein.
-Therefore we use the boundedness result obtained through works of Tsuji, Hacon--M\textsuperscript{c}Kernan, and Takayama (see \cite[Theorem 13.6]{hacon-kovacs}).
-By the arguments in \cite{karu}, we obtain the boundedness of $\mathcal M^{sm}_H$.
-By the existence of relative canonical models, which is established by Birkar--Cascini--Hacon--M\textsuperscript{c}Kernan (see, for example, \cite[Part II]{hacon-kovacs}), we see that $\mathcal M^{sm}_H$ is a closed subfunctor of $\mathcal M^{stable}_H$.
-Therefore there is a coarse moduli space $M^{sm}_H$ of $\mathcal M^{sm}_H$ which is a complete algebraic space.
-Since the moduli functor $\mathcal M^{sm}_H$ is semipositive in the sense of Koll\'ar by Theorem \ref{thm14} and Theorem \ref{main}, we see that $M^{sm}_H$ is a projective algebraic scheme. \end{proof}
+\begin{proof}[Proof of Corollary \ref{ff-cor1.4}] The moduli functor $\mathcal M^{stable}_H$ is bounded by \cite{hmx}.
+Therefore, we have the coarse moduli space $M^{stable}_H$ of $\mathcal M^{stable}_H$ which is a complete algebraic space.
+Note that the moduli functor $\mathcal M^{stable}_H$ satisfies the valuative criterion of separatedness and the valuative criterion of properness.
+Since the moduli functor $\mathcal M^{stable}_H$ is semipositive in the sense of Koll\'ar by Theorems \ref{ff-thm1.2} and \ref{ff-thm1.7}, we see that $M^{stable}_H$ is a projective algebraic scheme (see \cite{kollar}). \end{proof}